 It is very important when you contact an attorney to help you defend against OWI charges, you also ask for assistance in keeping your driving privileges.
 This means you will need to request an Administrative Review Hearing as part of your defense—and soon.

-What is an Administrative Review Hearing?
+What Is an Administrative Review Hearing?

 An experienced Wisconsin OWI attorney will help you meet this deadline to avoid the potential penalties, including risking suspension of your driving privileges and/or license.

+As there are multiple ways to lose your driving privileges in Wisconsin, there are also a variety of ways to regain those same privileges, even in the event of OWI charges.
 There are ways you can fight the suspension or revocation of your driving privileges in Wisconsin while waiting for your driving under the influence case to go to court.

 To ensure you are taking advantage of all opportunities to retain your driving privileges while defending against any charges relating to operating a vehicle while under the influence of an intoxicant, as well as exploring all avenues to defend against the charges your face, contact a knowledgeable attorney specializing in OWI defense.